Set Up Network Access for External Services

 - To delete the default trust and untrust zones, select, select each zone and clickNetworkZonesDelete.

 - To delete the interface configurations, selectand then select each interface (ethernet1/1 and ethernet1/2) and clickNetworkInterfacesDelete.

 - Committhe changes.

 - Configure the interface you plan to use for external access to management services.

-- Selectand select the interface that corresponds to the port you cabled in Step Step 1.NetworkInterfaces
+- Selectand select the interface that corresponds to the interface you cabled in Step 1.NetworkInterfaces

 - Select theInterface Type.
 Although your choice here depends on your network topology, this example shows the steps forLayer3.